 Guidelines will be established so that revenues will fund service enhancements in Contra Costa.
-The guidelines may require provisions such as; operational efficiencies including greater coordination; promoting and developing a seamless service; increasing service frequencies on appropriate routes; and specified performance criteria and reporting requirements.
-Services funded in this program will be reviewed every two years to ensure the goals of the program are being met.
+The guidelines may require provisions, such as; operational efficiencies includingrequiring greater coordination; promoting and developing a seamless service; increasing service frequencies on appropriate routes; and specified performance criteria and reporting requirements.
+Services funded in this program will be reviewed every two-years to ensure the goals of the program are being met.in accordance with implementing guidelines described in this expenditure plan.